ryanwwest/free5gc-powder-profile/README.md

 It then tests the network with a test UE device, and outputs a file on that node with the results.
 (This part is WIP)

 The free5gc nodes are intended to be set up following example 2 on this page, but using the IP addresses above: https://github.com/free5gc/free5gc/wiki/SMF-Config.
+The image below is pulled from that page.

 ![Free5gc network function layout](https://camo.githubusercontent.com/69be509629703a3951dead2c2096a04fee5a46b422edb91a09f6d15eaac0d7e5/68747470733a2f2f692e696d6775722e636f6d2f744d6d324f77612e706e67)